thepranab/materials-for-max-qe2021-online-school/Day-9/example3.GPU/README.md

 5. You'll notice a small improvement and, eventually a saturation.

-Once again, OpenMP is effective only for large simulation, but in this case it is used to take advantage of idle CPU cores as much as possible.
+Since the number of MPI processes in this case is bounded by the number of GPUs, the CPU remains partially idle.
+OpenMP can be thus used to better deploy the idle CPU cores.

 ------------------------------------------------------------------------